Disclaimer: This is Untrue.

 http://www.bibliotecapleyades.net/merovingians/merovingios_renneschateau03_02.htm"

-the authors cite some verses supporting the close association
+Regarding Mary Magdalene's lineage (or descendants), the authors cite some verses

-between Jesus and Mary Magdalene,
+supporting the close association between Jesus and Mary Magdalene, while the

-while "the disciple whom Jesus loved" is controversial.
+identity of "the disciple whom Jesus loved" is controversial.

-purified his feet applying fragrant oil, and her sound situation was recovered by Jesus in Galilee.
+and purifying his feet by applying fragrant oil, and her unhealthy/fallen situation was

 *"Then one of the Pharisees asked Him to eat with him.
 And He went to the